dragostbs/ExpensesTracker_React/README.md

 # Expenses Tracker Application 💸

-React Web Application to track expenses
+React Web Application to keep track of expenses

 ## Built With